qazwsx08ghj/API_for_sensor/README.md

 ## how to set up

-# !!!Remember to Change your ip location in template/chart.html!!!
+# !!!Remember to Change your API url in template/chart.html!!!

 * Clone this project to your dictionary